aspen-cloud/triplit/packages/db/README.md

 We’re actively developing TriplitDB for use in the various parts of our fullstack product, [Triplit](https://www.triplit.dev), that provides a hosted syncing and storage service and a client library with wrappers for various front end frameworks.

-If you are interested in helping us test Triplit or use it in a project, sign up [here](https://www.triplit.dev/waitlist) so we can get in touch with you.
-You can also contact us directly at [hello@aspen.cloud](mailto:hello@aspen.cloud).
+If you're interested in helping us test Triplit or use it in a project, sign up [here](https://www.triplit.dev/waitlist) so we can get in touch with you.

+The best way to get in touch is to join our [Discord](https://discord.gg/MRhJXkWV)!
+We're here to answer questions, help developers get started with Triplit and preview new features.

-To stay updated, follow us on [Twitter](https://twitter.com/triplit_dev) and checkout our [roadmap](https://www.triplit.dev/roadmap).
+You can follow us on [Twitter/X](https://twitter.com/triplit_dev) to see our latest announcements, and check out our [Roadmap](https://www.triplit.dev/roadmap) to see everything we have planned.